Jenny Agutter

 She relocated to the United States in 1974 to pursue a Hollywood career and subsequently appeared in Logan's Run (1976), Amy (1981), An American Werewolf in London (1981), and Child's Play 2 (1990).
-During the same period, Agutter continued appearing in high-profile British films, such as The Eagle Has Landed (1976), Equus (1977) (for which she won a BAFTA Award for Best Actress in a Supporting Role), and The Riddle of the Sands (1979).
+During the same period, Agutter continued appearing in high-profile British films, such as The Eagle Has Landed (1976), Equus (1977)—for which she won a BAFTA Award for Best Actress in a Supporting Role—and The Riddle of the Sands (1979).
 In 1981, she co-starred in The Survivor, an Australian adaptation of the James Herbert novel by that name, and was nominated for an AACTA Award for Best Actress in a Leading Role.

-After returning to Britain in the early 1990s to pursue family life, Agutter shifted her focus to television, appearing in the 2000 version of television adaptation of The Railway Children, this time as the mother, and since 2012 she has had an ongoing role in the BBC's Call the Midwife.
+After returning to Britain in the early 1990s to pursue family life, Agutter shifted her focus to television, appearing in the 2000 version of the television adaptation of The Railway Children, this time as the mother, and since 2012 she has had an ongoing role in the BBC's Call the Midwife.
 Her film work in recent years includes The Avengers (2012) and Captain America: The Winter Soldier (2014), and in 2022, Agutter returned to the world of The Railway Children once more by reprising her role from the 1970 film 52 years later in a sequel, The Railway Children Return.

 Agutter is married, and has one adult son.
 She supports several charitable causes, mostly ones related to cystic fibrosis, a condition from which her niece suffers, and for her service to those causes was appointed Officer of the Order of the British Empire (OBE) in the 2012 Birthday Honours.

 Early life

 Agutter was born on 20 December 1952 in Taunton, Somerset, England.
 She is the daughter of Derek Agutter (an entertainments manager in the British Army) and Catherine, and was raised Roman Catholic.
 She has Irish ancestry on her mother's side.
 As a child, she lived in Singapore, Dhekelia (Cyprus) and Kuala Lumpur (Malaya).
-She was discovered at Elmhurst Ballet School, a boarding school she attended from ages eight to sixteen, when a casting agent was looking for a young English-speaking girl for a film.
-She did not get that part, but he recommended her to the producers of East of Sudan (1964).
+She attended Elmhurst Ballet School, a boarding school, from ages eight to sixteen.
+She then attended Arts Educational School for a couple of months, before dropping out to star in The Railway Children.